OpenHFT/Chronicle-Wire/README.md

 # Purpose

+Chronicle Wire combines a number of concerns in a consistent manner.

+- Application configuration.
+- Data serialization
+- Accessing off heap memory in a thread safe manner.
+- High performance data exchange via binary formats.

+## Why are these concerns conflated?
+Often you want to use these interchangeably.

+- to send the configuration of a server to a client or visa-versa.
+- to store the configuration of a data store in it's header.
+- in configuration be able to create any object or component.
+- save a configuration after you have changed it.
+- to be able to share data in memory between processes in a thread safe manner.

+## Design

 Chronicle Wire supports a separation of describing what data you want to store and retrieve and how it should be rendered/parsed.
    Wire handles a variety of formatting options for a wide range of formats.